 Before you buy a holiday home, it’s worth double checking that there aren’t any restriction rules in place.
 In certain locations there are usage restrictions that limit or prevent holiday lettings.

-You might also find that restrictions have been placed on a property by the local planning authority.
+You might also find that restrictions have been placed on a property by the local authority.
 In the Cotswolds, there are a number of holiday developments that, according to the Cotswold District Council, ‘are subject to restricted occupancy conditions’ which means that ‘they can only be used at certain times of the year or for certain reasons.’